mynofapjourney/mynofapjourney.github.io/README.md

 Here my contact info: mynofapjourney@proton.me

 Take care, world.
 All the best, and don't blow yourself up while I am away.

+# Day 2 - Saturday, June 3, 2023
+Today I am going on a trip for a few days together with my partner.
+I survived last night without a failiure.
+Usually, for me, the night and the early morning are the most dangerous times where I tend to fail.

+I hope we have sex during our trip.
+But I also think it is quite unlikely.
+We might try once or twice, but will it be good?
+Will it be bad and disappointing?

+Until tomorrow, folks!